achakravarti/sol/README.md

 progressive best practices.
 The secondary goal of the Library is that it should be usable on a freestanding environment; although I don't have any experience in embedded programming, it's nice to envision that this Library is usable in such environments.
-These goals are achieved through **five modules**, which are described in the [Features](#features) section of this document.
+These goals are achieved through **seven modules**, which are described in the [Features](#features) section of this document.